 Abnormalities in the Penis or Testicles

-- Curves, lose of length, and lose of girth in the penis.
+- Curves, loss of length, and loss of girth in the penis

 Enlarged Prostate Gland (Benign Prostatic Hyperplasia)